bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

-1. When you start your code, have a simple pre-set scene with a couple of simple polygonal obstacles.
+1. When you start your code, have a simple pre-set scene with a couple of simple polygonal obstacles (e.g. rectangles).
 Allow the user to reset the scene and and enter polygons using the mouse (in a manner similar to previous projects).